Alert icon

 In addition to these required sections, a lawyer must complete Appendix E, which is specifically for Individual Legal Counsel.

-Appendix E confirms that the person submitting the Claim is a practising lawyer, licensed in a Canadian province or territory, and in good standing with their law society.
+Appendix E confirms that the person submitting the Claim is a practising lawyer, licensed in a Canadian province or territory, and is in good standing with their law society.
 This appendix also confirms that the lawyer is authorized to act on behalf of the Claimant.

 3. Step 3: Written retainer and payment request form